AdobeDocs/audience-manager.de-DE/help/using/overview/data-security-and-privacy/opt-out-management.md

 **Abmeldeaufrufe**

-Wenn Audience Manager eine Abmeldeanfrage auf Partner-Ebene empfängt, enthält der vom DCS zurückgegebene JSON den [Fehlercode 171](../../api/dcs-intro/dcs-api-reference/dcs-error-codes.md#opt-out-error-codes), mit der Meldung [!UICONTROL "Encountered opt out tag"]anstelle der Benutzer-ID des Audience Manager.
+When Audience Manager receives a partner-level opt-out request, the JSON returned by the DCS contains the [error code 171](../../api/dcs-intro/dcs-api-reference/dcs-error-codes.md#opt-out-error-codes), with the message [!UICONTROL "Encountered opt out tag"], instead of the Audience Manager user ID.

 <!--